 TOMMY YATES 1956 – 2017

-He effected so so many people.. anybody that was in contact with him was effected.. it was impossible not to be.
+He affected so so many people.. anybody that was in contact with him was affected.. it was impossible not to be.

 I am honored to have been able to call him my Dad.

 I love you and miss you more than anything!